 We will drop you off at Tribhuvan International Airport before your scheduled check-in time for your international flight.
 We will be there to see you off.

-Note: - This itinerary is designed for trekkers who prefer a full package service.
-At the same time, we can also tailor the itinerary to meet your personal preferences, time constraints, and budget.
-The selection of itineraries and staff members is based on your individual needs and financial situation.
-We also offer options for partial visits to accommodate your specif
+Note: - that the outlined itinerary is designed for those who prefer a full package service.
+However, we understand that preferences and time constraints may vary, so we offer the flexibility to customize the itinerary according to your needs.
+The selection of itineraries and staff will be based on your specific requirements and budget.
+Additionally, we have options available for partial visits to accommodate your preferences and financial situation.

 When going on a tour, it's important to bring essential documents to ensure a smooth and hassle-free trip.
 Here are some documents that we highly recommend you bring with you.